 7. Sleep

 These are just a few things to do on a layover at Oslo Gardermoen Airport.
-Visit our Oslo Gardermoen Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Oslo Gardermoen Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.